Ike and McCarthy

 Dwight Eisenhower shrewdly deployed trusted subordinates in a clandestine operation that ruined McCarthy.
 IKE & McCarthy is the first book to fully authenticate that fact.

-Published on the the 60th anniversary of McCarthy’s death.
+Published in 2017 on the the 60th anniversary of Joe McCarthy’s death.